blockapps/strato-getting-started/README.md

 8) Reach out to BlockApps team for more info on support and enterprise licensed subscription: http://blockapps.net/learn-more-blockapps-strato-demo/

-*Steps to shutdown a running instance of STRATO Developer Trial Edition on your machine (you will lose state of any  transactions/data created in the blockchain)*
+*Steps to shutdown a running instance of STRATO Developer Edition on your machine (you will lose state of any  transactions/data created in the blockchain)*
 - Run this command (from within the git cloned `getting-started` folder)
 ```bash
 docker-compose down -v